openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: None

   :source_separate:
-    If this element is set to "on", a separate binary source file will be written.
+    If this element is set to "true", a separate binary source file will be written.
 Otherwise, the source sites will be written in the state point directly.

-    *Default*: "off"
+    *Default*: false

 ``<survival_biasing>`` Element
 ------------------------------

-The ``<survival_biasing>`` element has no attributes and has an accepted value of "on" or "off".
-If set to "on", this option will enable the use of survival biasing, otherwise known as implicit capture or absorption.
+The ``<survival_biasing>`` element has no attributes and has an accepted value of "true" or "false".
+If set to "true", this option will enable the use of survival biasing, otherwise known as implicit capture or absorption.

-  *Default*: off
+  *Default*: false

 .. _trace: